Join BloonsUp News and get your FREE balloon arch tutorial, extra tips, discounts & more!

 Is this the case for all foil balloons?
 Which are the best in heat?

 I am sorry to hear about your problems with the balloons popping in the heat.
-Working with balloons outdoors is always tricky!
+Outdoor balloon decorations are a challenge even for the most experienced balloon professional!

 I've put together a list of tips how to prevent balloons from popping in outdoor heat.